Andr-e-acute/Odin-TodoList/thoughts.md

- get the expand Projects working change style of add Project btn test collapsing nav(if its look ok) add user color to projects
-    -change the storage of projects.
-    -messy? join a string to the project name.
+get the project form working.
-    -or use the projectArray?
-    -or userSettingsObject?
+-add button submit
+- in input.js create form submitting

+new Project button should open/hidde the project Modal

  create a new modalContainer
- create a new Project button functionality

   add better default storage
   try local Storage